zhaoyu-li/DL4TP/README.md

    *Lin, Xiaohan and Cao, Qingxing and Huang, Yinya and Yang, Zhicheng and Liu, Zhengying and Li, Zhenguo and Liang, Xiaodan*

+1. **Learn from Failure: Fine-Tuning LLMs with Trial-and-Error Data for Intuitionistic Propositional Logic Proving** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2404.07382.pdf) [Lean]

+   *An, Chenyang and Chen, Zhibo and Ye, Qihao and First, Emily and Peng, Letian and Zhang, Jiayun and Wang, Zihan and Lerner, Sorin and Shang, Jingbo*

+1. **Process-Driven Autoformalization in Lean 4** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2406.01940.pdf) [NL, Lean]

+   *Lu, Jianqiao and Liu, Zhengying and Wan, Yingjia and Huang, Yinya and Wang, Haiming and Yang, Zhicheng and Tang, Jing and Guo, Zhijiang*

 1. **DeepSeek-Prover: Advancing Theorem Proving in LLMs through Large-Scale Synthetic Data** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2405.14333.pdf) [NL, Lean]

    *Xin, Huajian and Guo, Daya and Shao, Zhihong and Ren, Zhizhou and Zhu, Qihao and Liu, Bo and Ruan, Chong and Li, Wenda and Liang, Xiaodan*

+1. **Lean Workbook: A large-scale Lean problem set formalized from natural language math problems** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2406.03847.pdf) [NL, Lean]

+   *Ying, Huaiyuan and Wu, Zijian and Geng, Yihan and Wang, Jiayu and Lin, Dahua and Chen, Kai*

 ## Related Surveys